 For a copy of ‘What to expect when…’ please click here

 In Key Stages 1 and 2 learning continues to be purposeful, exciting, interesting and fun.
-At St William’s we follow a topic based approach (Dimensions Curriculum) which is completely aligned to the statutory national curriculum.
+At St William’s we follow a topic based approach which is completely aligned to the statutory national curriculum.
 Our model covers all year groups, from Year 1 to Year 6.
-In Key Stage 1 it is used as a two year rolling programme and in Key Stage 2 it is used in single year groups.
-The subjects integrated into our curriculum model are currently English, Science, History, Geography, DT, Music, Dance, Drama, PSHE, Citizenship and ICT / Computing.
-The subjects taught discretely, although linked in through our topic based approach if possible, are Maths, PE, MFL and RE.
-All statutory National Curriculum 2014 prescribed coverage for Science, History and Geography is mapped explicitly throughout the model.
-Other statutory coverage is included through the Skills Ladder.
+The subjects integrated into our curriculum model are currently English, Science, History, Geography, DT, Dance, Drama, PSHE, Citizenship and ICT / Computing.
+The subjects taught discretely, although linked in through our topic based approach if possible, are Maths, PE, MFL, Music and RE.

 Our reading resources are taken from a variety of published schemes, colour banded to aid progression in reading skills.
 Teaching in phonics follows the Letters and Sounds programme.